-The Township currently employs 2 full-time, 1 part-time, and several seasonal employees who are responsible for maintaining the Township’s roads, including –
+The Township’s road crew employees are responsible for maintaining the Township’s roads, including –

 - Snow plowing